yBCddsrs7Z/monitor-manage-vibed/README.md

 # monitor-manage

 Simple AHK script to toggle between monitor sets.
-E.g two desktop monitors and one TV
+E.g two desktop monitors and one TV.

+When one monitor set is enabled, the monitors in the other set are disabled.
+In my case, this helps resolve some GPU bandwidth issues I was experiencing.
+An added benefit is Steam Big Picture behaves much better on the TV when it's the only monitor enabled.

 | Shortcut | Action |
 | -------- | ------ |